jamulussoftware/jamulus/docs/TRANSLATING.md

 #### With GitHub Desktop

-Select the current repository as `jamulus`, and the current branch as `master`.
+Select the current repository as `jamulus`, and the current branch as `main`.

 Click on "Fetch origin" to get fully up to date with upstream.